-Under the flextime policy, a An employee may be permitted to start and end theadjust their workday at to times that differ from the standard hours of operationemployee's Regular Work Schedule.
-Decisions regarding requests for Fflextime schedules are at the discretion of management.
+An employee may be permitted to adjust their workday to times that differ from the employee's Regular Work Schedule.
+Decisions regarding requests for flextime are at the discretion of management.
 Flextime must be made up within the same pay period in which it occurs.